steveiliop56/tinyauth-docs/docs/guides/nginx-proxy-manager.md

-# Setting up Tinyauth with Nginx Proxy Manager
+# Tinyauth with Nginx Proxy Manager

 Nginx Proxy Manager is definitely a piece of software that everybody loves in the homelab community.
 This is why it is mandatory that Tinyauth supports it.
 It's a bit different compared to traefik/caddy due to nginx itself not supporting 302 redirects for the `auth_request` module but Tinyauth accounts for it and has API paths made just for it!